 Legally, you are entitled to get married in St Johns Church if either one of you lives in the ecclesiastical parish of St John the Evangelist, Upper St Leonards – or if you live in another parish but worship here at St Johns.
-You must have your banns of marriage read for three Sundays during the three months before the wedding – but before all this you need to get in touch with one of the Church Wardens, book the Church and get their advice on the arrangements.
+You must have your banns of marriage read for three Sundays during the three months before the wedding – but before all this you need to get in touch with one of the ministry team, book the Church and get their advice on the arrangements.

 If you are under the age of 18 you must have your parents’ permission to get married.
 There are certain guidelines on Church marriage if you have been divorced – see below.

 How much does it cost?

 This varies slightly according to your requirements, and fees (set centrally by the Church of England) do rise each year – but fees will be in the region of £425.

 When can we get married?

 The answer is almost any time between 8 a.m. and 6 p.m.
 It doesn’t have to be a Saturday (although your guests might find a Saturday easier!).
 We try to avoid having weddings during the Church’s penitential seasons of Advent (before Christmas) and Lent (before Easter) – because weddings are times of celebration and we want to be able to “pull out all the stops” and celebrate with you.

 Can we be married by a priest somewhere else?

 No. At present you can only have a Church of England wedding in a Church of England parish Church.

 What about the service?